thomas-melville/myNotes/General/Career_Development/kubernetes/troubleshooting.md

 ## basic troubleshooting steps

+web ui dashboard is a good start, if it's deployed

 if the pod is running execute 'kubectl logs pod-name' to view the std out of the container. next is networking, including DNS, firewall and general connectivity.
 Node logs for errors